trustedanalytics/ingestion-ws-kafka-hdfs/kafka2hdfs/README.md

 There is sample CF manifest in file **manifest.yml** that assumes that those services are named **zookeeper-inst**, **kerberos-inst** and **hdfs-inst**.

 You also need to specify topics that you would like to listen on.
 You do this by setting environment variable TOPICS.
-You can provide many of them, just separate themy with comma and don't add any spaces.
+You can provide many of them, just separate them with comma and don't add any spaces.

 Also you should set variable **CONSUMER_GROUP** into some unique Kafka consumer group.
 If someone else uses the same value only one of you will recieve messages.